-What is 'the people's car'?
-Volkswagen says that, in 2020, it's the Tiguan; in 2019 alone, more than 900,000 were built, making it the best-selling car in the entire VW Group.
+In 2019 alone, more than 900,000 Tiguans were built, making it the best-selling car in the entire VW Group.
 So any update, any change to the formula is a critical moment.

-A thoroughly revised Tiguan for 2021 reflects that; the first official pictures show a front end that brings the SUV closer to the rest of the VW family, and tidied up bumpers and trim to keep it fresh from all angles, and a migration to the new brand design and bold badging that's in vogue for so many marques now.
+A thoroughly revised Tiguan range for 2021 reflects that, with a bit of plastic surgery on the front end to bring the SUV closer to the rest of the VW family, along with tidied up bumpers and trim to keep it fresh from all angles, as well as bold badging that's in vogue for so many marques now.

 It isn't just the exterior that's been cleaned up.
 As you might expect, the powertrains mostly focus on emissions and cleaner motoring, from dual-AdBlue systems (twin-SCR) for reduced NOx to a full plug-in hybrid model (the eHybrid, breaking the GTE nomenclature of other VWs, but retaining a GTE mode).